 The solution is to become a Water Steward in the communities and catchments where you operate.

-Firstly, water catchment as the area where water is collected by the natural landscape and then discharged.
+Firstly, there is a need to understand the concept of water catchment, which is the area where water is collected by the natural landscape and then discharged in creeks, rivers, lakes or oceans.
 Secondly, Water Stewardship is about taking care of the water that we do not own.

 Water stewardship recognizes the need for collective responses to the challenges facing the water resources on which we all depend on.